TeeRarian/GT-Macro/README.md

   - "Set to Remaining Free Entries" should already be enabled.
 - __Modularity__
   - Modular if and only if it is placed before `Boosted Dungeon: N5 (Numpad 5)`, which must be placed before `Tetis: N6 (Numpad 6)`.
-    - If the conditions above are satisfied, the bundle can be placed anywhere before or after another modular macro.
+    - If the conditions above are satisfied, the bundle can be removed or placed anywhere before or after another modular macro.
 - __Safety__
   - Safe, assuming no prior macro fails.
 ### __Boosted Dungeon: N5 (Numpad 5)__